samergul/EmployeeMangementSystem/How-to-back-port-changes-from-Dynamite-2013-to-Dynamite-2010.md

 ###Step 1: apply your changes on the main Dynamite project's develop branch

 From a SharePoint 2013 environment, create and commit some changes on the main (2013) Dynamite project.
 Push these changes to github.com.
-Let's assume that you want to apply these changes
+Let's assume that you want to apply these changes on the 2010 version as well.

 ###Step 2: add the main Dynamite project as upstream remote on your Dynamite-2010 working copy